docker/cli/docs/deprecated.md

 intended to be part of the image configuration response, they are deprecated, and will be removed from the API in thee next release.

-The following fields are currently included in the API response, but are not part of the underlying image's `Config` field, and deprecated:
+The following fields are not part of the underlying image's `Config` field, and removed in the API response for API v1.50 and newer, corresponding with v28.2.
+They continue to be included when using clients that use an older API version:

 - `Hostname`
 - `Domainname`